[Apologies for multiple received copies of the email]

 Track C. Mobile and Robot Computing

-Self-organization in mobile agents; mobile robots; mobile sensor networks; mobile ad-hoc networks; population protocols; programmable matter; nanoscale robots; biologically-inspired systems; and related new models.
+Self-organization in mobile agents, mobile robots, mobile sensor networks, mobile ad-hoc networks, population protocols, programmable particles, nanoscale robots, biological systems, and related new models.

 Track D. Fault tolerance, Security, and Privacy

-Network security; Privacy; Internet-of-things security; Cloud security; Mobile sensor networks/ad-hoc networks security; Verifiable/fault-tolerant computing; Anomaly and networked malware detection; Blockchain technologies and cryptocurrencies; Byzantine-fault tolerance and distributed consensus protocols; Secure multi-party computation; Applied cryptography.
+Network security, Privacy, Internet-of-things Security, Secure cloud computing, Mobile sensor networks/ad-hoc networks security, Verifiable/fault-tolerant computing, Anomaly and networked malware detection, Blockchain technologies and cryptocurrencies, Byzantine-fault tolerance and distributed consensus protocols, Secure multi-party computation, Applied cryptography.

 Papers are to be submitted electronically through EasyChair:

+We will experiment the double-blind peer review in SSS 2020.
 All submissions must be anonymous.
 We will use a somewhat relaxed implementation of double-blind peer review this year: you are free to disseminate your work through arXiv and other online repositories and give presentations on your work as usual.
 However, please make sure you do not mention your own name or affiliation in the submission, and please do not include obvious references in the text that reveal your identity.
 A reviewer who has not previously seen the paper should be able to read it without accidentally learning the identity of the authors.
-Please feel free to ask the PC chairs if you have any questions about the double-blind policy of SSS 2021.
+Please feel free to ask the PC chairs if you have any questions about the double-blind policy of SSS 2020.

 There are two types of submission: regular paper and brief announcement.